lectroidmarc/rocket-tracker/README.md

 ### Configuration

 Configuration is done via config files.
 The transmitter code uses a `config.h` file and the ground station a `config.js` file.
+These are covered in more detail in each project.

 ##### XBee Radio Setup